tomaz/appledoc/Readme.txt

 Copyright (c) 2009 Tomaz Kragelj.

-The objcdoc software and associated documentation (from now, the “Software”) is freeware.
+The appledoc software and associated documentation (from now, the “Software”) is freeware.
 You may use, copy, modify and/or merge copies of the Software free of charge in non-commercial solutions.
 The redistribution of this Software as part of or merged in commercial solutions is forbidden without prior authorization of the author.
 However,